haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-index.md

 ## 配置indexers
 Use this command to set the following indexer options:

--   **Update on save (`realtime`):** Indexed data is updated as soon as a change is made in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}.
-(For example, the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} products index is reindex after products are added to a category in the Admin.)
+-   **Update on save (`realtime`):** Indexed data is updated as soon as a change is made in the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}. (例如， the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} products index is reindex after products are added to a category in the Admin.)
 This is the default.
 -   **Update by schedule (`schedule`):** Data is indexed according to the schedule set by your Magento cron job.

 [Learn more about indexing]({{ page.baseurl }}/extension-dev-guide/indexing.html)